How to optimize images for SEO: 14 Essential tips for image SEO

 What plugins do we recommend?
 W3 Total Cache, WP Fastest Cache, and/or WP Super Cache.

-10. Use HTML Image Elements to Embed Images
+10. Use HTML tags to embed images

 Embedding images using proper HTML tags (like <img> for images) is crucial for SEO.
 This ensures that search engines can correctly index and recognize the images associated with your content.
 Proper use of HTML tags also helps with accessibility, ensuring all users, including those with disabilities, can understand and interact with your content.
 Use attributes like src, alt, title, and width/height to provide search engines with detailed information about the images.